-The Library has hundreds of books on tape and compact disc.
+The Library has hundreds of books on tape and compact discs.
 In the Library Catalog, these are referred to as "audiobooks".

 You can search the Library Catalog by book title, and include a keyword of: audiobook